Thursday, November 2, 2017

 Boy is that an easy scripture to believe during this time.

-I've also found comfort in the begging of Ecclesiates 3.
-"There is a time to every season, and every thing under heaven.
+I've also found comfort in the beginning of Ecclesiates 3.
+"There is a time to every season under heaven.
 A time to laugh and a time to weep.
-A time to speak and a time for silence.."
-It goes something like that.
+A time to speak and a time for silence..."
 I can't even put my finger on why I've found comfort in that but I have.
+Maybe this is just a time for our hearts to ache and to grieve and to be confused.
+That feels true.
+All while trusting that Jesus can and will make beauty out from the ashes.

 I've also had a huge feeling of relief for the Savior, who saves us from our foolish choices.
 Oh this would be so much harder to bear if this life were the end.
 Or even if we were just left to ourselves.
 I'm just so grateful for Him for descendng below all things, so that we could have hope.